apache/trafficcontrol/docs/source/api/v5/deliveryservices_id.rst

 :qstringIgnore:             An integral, unique identifier that corresponds to the :ref:`ds-qstring-handling` setting on this :term:`Delivery Service`
 :rangeRequestHandling:      An integral, unique identifier that corresponds to the :ref:`ds-range-request-handling` setting on this :term:`Delivery Service`
 :regexRemap:                A :ref:`ds-regex-remap`
+:regional:                  A boolean value defining the :ref:`ds-regional` setting on this :term:`Delivery Service`
 :regionalGeoBlocking:       A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:                 :ref:`ds-raw-remap`
 :routingName:               The :ref:`ds-routing-name` of this :term:`Delivery Service`